Breastfeeding and Maternal Illness Part 2

 Living Lyme disease bacteria have not been found in breastmilk, though immunological studies have found markers of the bacterium in the breastmilk.
 However, even if the bacterium does pass into the milk, it is extremely unlikely that the bacterium would pass the barrier of immune factors that prevent most viruses and bacteria from getting through to the intestinal wall and entering into the baby’s blood stream.
 The bacterium needs get past that barrier, and then penetrate the intestinal wall to get into the bloodstream of the baby to cause infection.

 The question of whether the drug of choice for treatment of Lyme disease in the mother, doxycycline, is contraindicated during breastfeeding comes up frequently.
 It is not contraindicated during breastfeeding, though some experts recommend limiting treatment to 3 to 6 weeks.
+More recent evidence has not supported the need to limit the time of use for breastfeeding mothers.

 Some non-infectious diseases